info-201a-wi22/final-project-starter-eolshan03/data/README.md

 |Data File Name | Brief Description|
 |---------------| -----------------|
 |[example.cvs](./example.csv) | This file contains temperature data.
 (See report for details.)
-|[homelessness_count_usa.csv](./homelessness_count_usa.csv) | Homelessness point in time data for the years 2014 and 2015, by county in the US and for a variety of differnt attributes.
+|[homelessness-2007-2016.csv](./homelessness-2007-2016.csv) | Homelessness point in time data for the years 2007 to 2016, by county (or CoC) in the US and for a variety of different attributes.

 ### Application Programming Interfaces (API) (TODO: Update/delete)